Local Government, Communities & Built Environment

 Community Energy & Emissions Inventory

-In addition to corporate emissions management, another commitment under the charter is for local governments to measure and report on their community emissions.
+In addition to corporate emissions management, another commitment under the climate action charter is for local governments to measure and report on their community emissions.
 The Community Energy and Emissions Inventory (CEEI) provides an indicative inventory of energy use, greenhouse gas emissions and supporting indicators at the community level.